-Last year in August, government announced the proposal to merge 10-state owned banks.
+In August 2019, the government announced the proposal to merge 10-state-owned banks.
 From 1st April 2020, these banks will operate as four new entities.
 After the merger of five associate banks with State Bank of India and the merger of Dena Bank and Vijaya Bank with Bank of Baroda, the merger of weak state-run banks with larger PSU banks has finally gone through.
 The government believes that the merger of the 10 public sector banks into four big banks to boost economic growth.
 While it may take some time for the banks to carry out branding and marketing activities, the banks will operate under the lead banks.

 Oriental Bank of Commerce and United Bank will merge into Punjab National Bank, Syndicate Bank with Canara Bank, Allahabad Bank with Indian Bank, and Andhra Bank and Corporation Bank with Union Bank of India.
-After the mergers, the country will have 12 public sector banks, including State Bank of India and Bank of Baroda.
+After the mergers, the country will have 12 public sector banks, including the State Bank of India and the Bank of Baroda.
 Bank of India and Central Bank of India will remain independent.

 While the merger may be good for the economy, the bank customers have to take care of a few things so that their banking transactions and banking facilities availed by you can continue uninterrupted.